 Setting up a dormant company in the UK

-There are various reasons you may wish to set up a dormant company.
+There are several reasons you may wish to establish a dormant company.
 It might be to reserve a company name so that no one else can take it.
 Or, perhaps you set up a company with an intention to trade, but that plan was put on the back burner for a later date.

 Now, online incorporation is naturally the easiest way to register any type of company.
-As the leading company formation agent in the UK, 1st Formations offers a range of affordable packages, including one that we have designed specifically for companies that start with the intention of staying dormant.
+As the leading company formation agent in the UK, 1st Formations offers a range of affordable packages, including one specifically designed for companies that intend to remain dormant from the outset.

-We provide a simple online incorporation procedure, the option of many additional company services, and expert support every step of the way.
-All incorporations are then submitted to, and processed by, Companies House, with most applications approved on the same day, usually within 3 to 6 working hours.
+We offer a straightforward online incorporation process, a range of additional company services, and expert support throughout the entire process.
+All incorporations are then submitted to Companies House, with most applications processed and approved on the same day – usually within 24 hours.

-You can also use the online or postal services available from Companies House directly.
-However, their application process is a little more complex, and their services are very limited.
+You can also use the online or postal services offered directly by Companies House.
+However, their application process is somewhat more complex, and their services are quite limited.

-So, the process we are about to outline is based on our simple online company formation process.
+The process we are about to outline is based on our straightforward online company formation process.

 Step 1.
 Choose a company name